• Home

 Ultrasound image during a prenatal examination at around 7-8 weeks of pregnancy

-From the image above, we can see that there is only an empty gestational sac without a visible fetus inside.
-This is because the fetal tissue has been lost prior to this stage, leaving only the placenta and the amniotic sac.
+From the image above, we can observe that there is only an empty gestational sac with no visible fetus.
+This occurs because the fetal tissue has stopped developing at an early stage, leaving behind only the placenta and amniotic sac.

-Blighted ovum is a natural condition that can occur.
+A blighted ovum is a naturally occurring condition that can happen during early pregnancy.

 From the above image, Figure A and Figure B represent normal chromosomes.
 The middle image depicts a condition where there is a loss of chromosomes in both lower arms, and the right hand shows an example of balanced translocation chromosomes.